pachadotdev/gravitydatasets/README.md

 Gurevich, Tamara & Herman, Peter, 2018. *The Dynamic Gravity Dataset: 1948-2016*.
 USITC Working Paper 2018-02-A.

+Larch, Mario & Monteiro, José-Antonio & Piermartini, Roberta & Yotov, Yoto, 2019. *On the Effects of GATT/WTO Membership on Trade: They are Positive and Large After All*.
+WTO Staff Working Papers ERSD-2019-09, World Trade Organization (WTO), Economic Research and Statistics Division.

 ## Differences with the original sources.

 All the codes to implement the changes are in the `dev/` folder.